Federally Subsidized Crop Insurance

 Appropriations Notes

 This program receives direct/mandatory appropriations through the Farm Bill.
-Information provided in this database reflects actual outlays according to the Congressional Budget Office and USDA.
+Information provided in this database reflects actual outlays (or, when not available, estimated outlays) according to the Congressional Budget Office.